dabeaz/curio/README.rst

   what's actually going on in a system like that.
-You might as well abandon all hope if you ever have to debug it when things don't work as expected or if you ever have to explain how it works to a grey-bearded C programmer.
+You might as well abandon all hope if you ever have to debug it when things don't work as expected or if you ever have to explain how it works to a grey-haired C programmer.
 It's too complicated.

 * Curio is a powerful library in a small package.
 However, it places a great emphasis on implementation simplicity above all else.
 Simplicity